 Clean tech has to start locally.
-And it has to happen here.
-Filmmaker, educator, and eco-activist Shalini Kantayya shows us that sustainable energy isn’t just right for the environment, but also means untold economic opportunities.
-In her films, Kantayya tells a growing story of innovation and ingenuity—one that’s disrupting outmoded industries and putting power back into the hands of those who need it most.
+And it has to happen now.
+Filmmaker and eco-activist Shalini Kantayya shows us that sustainable energy isn’t just right for the environment, but also promises untold economic opportunities.
+In her film Catching the Sun, she tells a modern story of innovation—one that’s disrupting outmoded industries and putting power into the hands of those who need it most.

 Kantayya finished in the top 10 out of 12,000 filmmakers on Fox’s On the Lot, a show by Steven Spielberg in search of Hollywood’s next great director.
 Her award-winning sci-fi film about the world water crisis, A Drop of Life, was broadcast on national television in the U.S. and India.
 A Drop of Life was used as a tool to organize for water rights in 40 villages across Africa—making a real-world impact in the lives of thousands.

 Kantayya is a Sundance Fellow and a TED Fellow.
 She was also a finalist for the ABC/Disney Directing Program.
 A William D. Fulbright Scholar, she has lectured at Princeton, Yale, Stanford, USC, among others.
 She has received recognition from the Sundance Documentary Program, IFP Spotlight on Documentary, New York Women in Film and Television, and the Jerome Hill Centennial.

 Catching the Sun The Future of the American Dream Is Green